hackitmac/hackitmac.github.io/_posts/workshops/2014-01-30-welcome-to-hackbu.md

 * **Flexible images and media** — images and media should resize to fit in the layout.
 * **Media queries** — a (relatively new) feature in CSS that lets you change the page’s style depending on width of the browser.

-The [HackBU website](http://hackbu.org/) is responsive.
+The [hackitmac website](http://hackitmac.org/) is responsive.
 Take a look at the website on your computer, then on your phone or tablet to see the difference!
 It’s the same content, but displayed in a way that’s more aware of the device you’re using.

 ## Hackathons
 Hackathons are events where a bunch of "hackers" come together in teams with the intention of creating the best type of program (i.e. web app, iPhone app, etc) or hardware within a certain period of time.
 Most hackathons last between 24-48 hours and are full of caffeine, food, prizes, and little sleep.